How Amazon’s new movie ‘Troop Zero’ got its magical realism

 “It’s probably opposite to a lot of directors’ processes.
 Instead of keeping something in your head or your heart, you have to say it and you have to represent it,” Bert says.
 “I think that’s one of the fundamental skills we’ve had to learn and cultivate between us.
 It’s very important to a duo.
 Fortunately, producers love it because they actually know what’s going on in our heads.”

 “We like the collaboration.
 The reason we came together is because we realized we wanted to tell the same stories and other people weren’t,” Bert continues.
-“We were like, what happened to The Monty Pythons of this world?
+“We were like, what happened to the Monty Pythons of this world?
 What happened to magical realism?
-I don’t think we started out by thinking, well one day we’re going to be in Hollywood.
+I don’t think we started out by thinking, well, one day we’re going to be in Hollywood.
 It wasn’t like that at all.
 It’s always just, what is the next story?”